Brett-Tanner/Journal/2023/Dec_23.md

   - [] Create columns for each type of cost?
 - [] use read/write_attribute or bracked notation in my custom getters/setters
   - Not sure what I'm using now, but probably not those
+- [] Use AWS Cloudfront to serve images?
+- [] Can probably speed up queries for ChartController with pluck
+- [] If indexing FK columns which can be null, exclude null from the index

 ##### Testing